SenchaProSvcs/ColorPicker/README.md

-I tested this in Chrome using ExtJS 4.2.2
+All you need to do is setup references in index.html to point to your ExtJS 5 folder:

-All you need to do is setup referenced in index.html to point to your ExtJS 4.2.2 folder:
+    <script type="text/javascript" src="/SDK/ext/examples/shared/include-ext.js"></script>

-    <script type="text/javascript" src="/ext-4.2.2.1144/examples/shared/include-ext.js"></script>
+    <script type="text/javascript" src="/SDK/ext/examples/shared/options-toolbar.js"></script>

-    <script type="text/javascript" src="/ext-4.2.2.1144/examples/shared/options-toolbar.js"></script>
+...make sure you run "sencha ant bootstrap" from "ext" folder, otherwise some files will be missing.